 Price: You can buy tickets to this museum online and visit it on a guided tour of about 45 minutes.

-11. Enjoy a ride in the Cologne Cable Car (Rheinseilbahn)
+11. Cologne Cable Car (Rheinseilbahn)

 When in Cologne, you must not miss taking a ride in the Cologne Cable Car.
 The Cologne Cable Car runs above the Rhine river and connects the eastern bank to the western bank.
 This cable car service was made available in 1957 for a biannual horticulture show in Germany.
 You can take a trip on the Cologne Cable Car from the northern suburbs of Riehl’s district in Cologne.